unisonweb/unisonweb-org/src/data/transcripts/abilities.md

 That signature for `abort : forall a . {Abort} a` looks funny at first.
 It's saying that `abort` has a return type of `a` for any choice of `a`.
 Since we can call `abort` anywhere and it terminates the computation, an `abort` can stand in for an expression of any type (for instance, the first example does `42 + Abort.abort`, and the `abort` will have type `Nat`).
 The handler also has no way of resuming the computation after the `abort` since it has no idea what type needs to be provided to the rest of the computation.

-The `Exception` ability is similar, but the operation for failing the computation (which we'll call `raise`) takes an argument:
+The `Exception` ability is similar, but the operation for failing the computation (which we'll name `raise`) takes an argument:

 ```unison
 ability Exception e where